PieFlavr/Raylib-Window-Pong/as4/README.md

 `[ESC]` at any point closes the game.

+IN THE AME OVER SCREEN...

+`[SHIFT]' to submit your typed name

 ## EXTRA CREDIT FEATURE IMPLEMENTATIONs

 The following have been implemented in the program...